thekapilsharma/InstallmentCalculator-/Developer.md

 ```
 Unit test are defined in ZIP.InstallmentsServices.Test project.
 Controller related UTC are inside Controller forlder.
 Also for Integration test we have Swagger configured and we cna use postman collection as well.
 ```
+## Logging
+Logging is defined by using ILogger interface on diffrent levels

 ## Application layer details